Finally, check the website of the college / university you will be attending for their scholarships / bursaries.

 St. Catharines Art Education Scholarship Fund

-Presented to the graduating student who has participated and demonstrated a passion for the visual arts.
+Awarded to the graduating student who has participated in, and who has demonstrated a passion for, the Visual Arts.

 University of Toronto National Book Award

-Presented to the graduating student who demonstrates superior academic performance, original and creative thought and exceptional achievement in a broad context.
-This student has strong involvement in the lives of their school and community.
+Awarded to a student who demonstrated superior academic performance, original and creative thought, and exceptional achievement in a broad context.
+The recipient has excelled in academic pursuits, has demonstrated enthusiasm for intellectual exploration, and has shown a strong involvement in the lives of his/her school and community.